-At sPower, we bring the skills and resources to plan, fund, build and manage complex energy installations to meet the world's demands.
-With a management team that's proven its ability to think globally and manage complex organizations - both public and private, from start-up to IPO - sPower is uniquely qualified to develop a new future of energy independence.
+sPower is a leading Independent Power Producer (IPP) with energy resources across North America. sPower's team brings the skills and resources to plan, fund, build, manage and own complex energy installations to meet the world's demands.
+With a management team that has a proven ability to think globally and manage complex organizations - both public and private - sPower is uniquely qualified to drive a new future of energy independence.

 Whether it is hydro, wind, solar, nuclear, or even technologies yet to be invented, sPower is ready to take on the world's energy challenges.
 At sPower, wherever we look, we see sustainable energy opportunities.